gasduster99/sppComp/try1/try1_2.md

 precision.
 In contrast, model-based estimators are increasingly used to estimate quantities of interest for domains with small sample sizes and/or unsampled strata (sometimes referred to as small area estimation; Rao 2003).
-Shelton et al. (2012) developed a Bayesian hierarchical statistical framework for species composition data that pools information among sparsely sampled strata, predicts species compositions for unsampled strata, and can be combined with landing receipts to estimate total landings by species, across market categories and other strata, with associated estimates of uncertainty.
-Shelton et al. considered hierarchical pooling only among quarters within a single year, comparing generalized linear and hierarchical linear models to trawl data from a single port in California.
-The authors underscored the need to better understand performance of alternative models, and to overcome issues with computation time, particularly since commercial port sampling data sets often include hundreds of landed strata spanning decades, multiple ports, gear types, and other domains of interest.
+As a pilot study, Shelton et al. (2012) developed a Bayesian hierarchical statistical framework for estimating species compositions in rockfish market categories from trawl fisheries from a single port in California in two separate years.
+Their model has the ability to partially pool information among sparsely sampled strata, predicts species compositions for unsampled strata, and can be combined with landing receipts to estimate total landings by species, across market categories and other strata, along with associated estimates of uncertainty.
+However, their model considered hierarchical pooling only among quarters within a single year, and the authors underscored the need to better understand performance of alternative models, and to overcome issues with computation time, particularly since commercial port sampling data sets often include hundreds of landed strata spanning decades, multiple ports, gear types, and other domains of interest.

-Among the U.S. West Coast states, the challenge of estimating landings for sparsely-sampled mixed stock fisheries is perhaps greatest for California.
-Relative to Oregon and Washington, California has a greater number of commercial ports, market categories, and landed species, with greater species diversity among ports due to the geographical range of the coast.
-Of particular consequence to the estimation of species compositions is the proliferation of landed market categories over time, particularly during the 1990s (Figure 1).
-Sampling effort also leveled off in the mid-1990s, with a reduction in effort in the early 2000s.
+Among the U.S. West Coast states, the challenge of estimating landings for sparsely-sampled mixed stock rockfish fisheries is perhaps greatest for California.
+Although overall landings have historically been greater for rockfish off of Oregon and Washington, California has a greater number of commercial ports, market categories, and landed species (Pearson and Irwin 1997), with greater species diversity among ports due to the geographical range of the coast and the observation that species diversity for this genus is greatest in the Southern California Bight (Love et al. 2002 ).
+California also includes two major biogeographic features, Point Conception and Cape Mendocino, that are associated with different physical oceanographic conditions and biological community assemblages (Hickey 1979, Checkley and Barth 2009, Gottscho  2016), and these features are also frequently used as spatial boundaries for stock assessments and management measures.
+Of particular consequence to the estimation of species compositions is the proliferation of landed market categories over time, particularly during the 1990s (Figure (Sparce Data)).
+Sampling effort also leveled off in the mid-1990s, with a reduction in effort in the early 2000s, associated with substantial declines in total catches as well as reductions in sampling resources.
 The net result of increased stratification and flat (or reduced) sampling effort over time is a decline in mean sample size per stratum (Figure 1).
-In this situation, it is critical to understand how efforts to reduce bias (e.g. increasing the number of landed market categories) affect precision of the expanded catch estimates.
+In this situation , it is critical to understand how efforts to reduce bias (e.g. increasing the number of landed market categories) affect precision of the expanded catch estimates.

 Models that take catch uncertainty into account are not new (c.f.
 Doubleday 1976), but most assessments on the U.S. West Coast assume catch is known